Emergent Elasticity and Quasiconformal Flow in Active Solids: Discussion

-\paragraph*{Emergent metric elasticity.} On a formal level, the present theory has parallels with metric elasticity, where a Riemannian reference metric represents the rest lengths between adjacent material points~\cite{Kupferman.etal2015}, and deviations from these rest lengths in the physical configuration determine the elastic stress via a constitutive law.
+\paragraph*{Emergent metric elasticity.} On a formal level, the present theory has parallels with metric elasticity, where a Riemannian reference metric represents the rest lengths between adjacent material points~\cite{Efrati.etal2009,Efrati.etal2013,Kupferman.etal2015}, and deviations from these rest lengths in the physical configuration determine the elastic stress via a constitutive law.
 By contrast, the tension metric specifies the active stress (tension flux) between adjacent points.
 A stress-free reference state and an effective stress-strain relationship then \emph{emerge} from the intrinsic stress configuration.
-The physical stress tensor is determined by the embedding of the tension metric given by the cell positions, i.e., the arrangement of active force dipoles in physical space.
+The \emph{stress-metric relation} determines the physical stress tensor in terms of the embedding of the tension metric given by the cell positions, i.e., the arrangement of active force dipoles in physical space.
 The present theory, therefore, furnishes the continuum limit of cell-level models dominated by \emph{active} mechanics.
 By contrast, conventional metric elasticity is well-suited to describe the continuum limit of passive models (generalized spring-networks).
 For instance, in the context of the well-known ``area-perimeter'' vertex model~\cite{Farhadifar.etal2007}, Ref.~\cite{Grossman.Joanny2022} defined a network tensor that plays the role of the elastic reference metric.
-Plastic flow can be modeled by relaxational dynamics of the reference metric \cite{Efrati.etal2013}.
+Plasticity can be modeled by relaxational dynamics of the reference metric \cite{Efrati.etal2013}.

-An attractive feature of metric elasticity is its variational formulation.
-Our theory also admits a variational form: The isothermal embedding $\mathbf{z}(\xivec)$ of the tension metric can be characterized by a pseudo-energy, formally similar to metric elasticity.
-Since $\mathbf{z}(\xivec)$ is a conformal map from the tension manifold into the Euclidean plane, its components must be harmonic functions.
-Equivalently, $z(\xi,\bar\xi)$ must be a minimum of the Dirichlet pseudo-energy $E_D = \int d^2\xi \sqrt{g} \ g^{\alpha\beta}\partial_\alpha {\bar z}(\xi) \partial_\beta {z}(\xi)$~\cite{Ahlfors1979} (with suitable BCs, see App.~\ref{app:boundary_conditions}).
-However, $E_D$ derives from the geometry of force balance, not from a material law, and does \emph{not} determine the stress tensor $\sigma_{\alpha\beta}$.
-A better understanding of the variational formulation of active mechanics is an interesting avenue for future work.